mschaef/mschaef-blog/mvp.md

 to minimum viability and getting out of the way of a business that needed to run.

-The second part of the trading desk story is that most of the way through the first phase of the build, the client dropped the custom build entirely.
+The second part of the story is that most of the way through the first phase of the build, the client dropped the custom build entirely.
 Instead, they'd deploy a commercial trading platform with some light customizations.
 There was a lot less to build, but it went live much more quickly, particularly in the more complex subsequent phases of the work.
 It turned out that none of the detailed customizations enabled by the custom build were actually required.

-Note that this is not fundementally a negative message, unless you're committed to just building things.
+Note that this is not fundementally a negative message.
 What the MVP lets you do is lower the cost of your build by focusing on what is truly required.
 In the case of a trading organization, it can get your traders doing their job more quickly.
 In the case of an earthquake detector, maybe it means you can afford more than just one.
 Lowering the cost of your product can enable it to be used sooner and in more ways than otherwise.

 The concept of an MVP has power because it focuses your attention on the actual requirements you're trying to meet.
 With that clearer